-We work hard to ensure that the local communities which we serve are better places to be for all.
-Our commitment is to reduce our impact on the environment in the three key areas of waste, water and energy.
-In addition, we continue to focus on reducing the carbon footprint of our properties.
+We work hard to ensure that the local communities and wider catchment areas that we serve are better places to be for all.
+Our commitment is to focus on ethical and sustainable practices that reduce consumption in three key areas;

 EnviroMall is the first partnership accreditation scheme developed specifically for shopping centres to monitor and reduce environmental impact.